Table of Contents

 Abstract

-A number of epidemiological studies have suggested that environmental stresses, such as malnutrition during the fetal period, can induce development of metabolic disorders, such as obesity, type 2 diabetes and hypertension, and psychiatric disorders in later life.
-This theory is known as the Developmental Origins of Health and Disease (DOHaD), in which “epigenetic memories”, involving DNA methylation, histone modifications and microRNA expression, are induced by environmental stresses during dev [...]
+A number of epidemiological studies have suggested that environmental stresses, such as malnutrition during the fetal period, can induce development of metabolic disorders, such as obesity, type 2 diabetes, and hypertension, and and even psychiatric disorders in later life.
+This theory model is known as the Developmental Origins of Health and Disease (DOHaD) theory, in which postulates that “epigenetic memories”, involving DNA methylation, histone modifications and microRNA expression, are induc [...]

 TOP